* Senate passes disaster aid, fiscal package; sends to House

 DREAMERS AND DEMOCRATS

-On the issue of the Dreamers, Pelosi said Trump made clear he wanted Congress to act.
-U.S. lawmakers for years have failed to pass comprehensive, bipartisan immigration reform legislation.
+Pelosi said Trump also made clear he wanted Congress to act on the Dreamers issue.
+U.S. lawmakers for years have failed to pass comprehensive immigration reform legislation.

-On Tuesday, the president rescinded a program created by his Democratic predecessor, Barack Obama, the Deferred Action for Childhood Arrivals, that protected them from deportation and provided them work permits.
+On Tuesday, Trump rescinded a program created by his Democratic predecessor, Barack Obama, the Deferred Action for Childhood Arrivals, that protected the immigrants from deportation and provided them work permits.
 Trump gave Congress six months to work on an alternative by delaying implementation until March.

-Democrats want Congress to pass legislation addressing the Dreamers without other issues attached, but Pelosi did not rule out including border security measures that Trump and Ryan want.
+Democrats want a bill addressing the Dreamers without other issues attached, but Pelosi did not rule out including border security measures that Trump and Ryan want.

-Pelosi said that "we have a responsibility to secure our borders," but that does not include Trump's planned wall along the U.S.-Mexico border that is opposed by many Democrats.
+Pelosi said "we have a responsibility to secure our borders," but that does not include Trump's planned wall along the U.S.-Mexico border that many Democrats oppose.

 "We want to do it as soon as possible to strike while the iron is hot, because public opinion is so much in favor," Pelosi told reporters.

-Pelosi said she told Trump the Dreamers needed his assurance his action did not set up a six-month period of roundup for deportation.
+Pelosi said she told Trump the Dreamers needed his assurance he was not planning a six-month-long roundup for deportation.
 Trump subsequently wrote on Twitter: "For all of those (DACA) that are concerned about your status during the 6 month period, you have nothing to worry about - No action!"

-(Reporting by Richard Cowan and Amanda Becker; Additional reporting by Roberta Rampton, David Shepardson, Susan Cornwell and Doina Chiacu; Writing by Will Dunham; Editing by Frances Kerry and Peter Cooney)
+(Reporting by Richard Cowan and Amanda Becker; Additional reporting by Roberta Rampton, David Shepardson, Susan Cornwell and Doina Chiacu; Writing by Will Dunham and Lisa Lambert; Editing by Frances Kerry and Peter Cooney)